 As we said in earlier chapters, our clothing defines us to the outside world.
 It speaks of who we are.
-Because of this, it seems reasonable for people not to want to wear a head covering if Yahweh does not command it.
-However, if Yahweh does command something, or if He expects us to wear something, we should wear it.
-But still the question remains, what does Yahweh want?
+Because of this, it is understandable that people might not to want to wear a head covering if Yahweh does not require it, because the inclination is not to want to set ourselves apart, but rather to fit in with the world.
+Further, many people find head coverings physically uncomfortable.
+However, if Yahweh commands something, or if He wants us to wear something, we should wear it (and want to wear it).
+So let us be clear about what Yahweh wants, so we can first sit down and count the cost, and then gladly conform to His will.

-There is a long running debate about head coverings for men and women (and especially for women).
+There is a long running debate about head coverings for men and women.
 These are very contentious, even explosive issues, and many people feel extremely strongly about them.
-However, there are also grave errors in some of the arguments, and I have seen people deny Shaul’s election as an apostle (and all of his messages) over this issue, so it is important to get it right.
+However, there are also grave errors in some of the arguments, and I have seen people deny Shaul’s election as an apostle over this issue, so it is important to get it right.

 You will no doubt be faced with these same questions, so in this chapter we want to give you the information you need to deal with these important issues.